DawsonMacPhee/Hashtable-Library/Readme.md

         Contains all the functions in the library

     hash.h
-        Contains all the function declarations for the assignment
+        Contains all the function declarations for the functions in hash.c

     htest1.c - htest4.c
         A collection of main functions to be used to test the hashtable data structure